lambda-feedback/user-documentation/docs/terminology.md

 ### Workspace

 On the Question page, the students has access to their own workspace tab.
-Here they can find the "Canvas", for handwriting notes, and the "Chat", for conversing with an AI Chatbot on the question materials.
+Here they can find the "Canvas", for handwriting notes, and the "Chat", for conversing with an LLM-driven Chatbot on the question materials.